flbbb/locost-summarization/README.md

 The scripts about state-space models are adapted from the official [H3 repository](https://github.com/HazyResearch/H3).

+Pre-trained models are available on the [HuggingFace model hub](https://huggingface.co/flbbb/locost-gsg-pretrained).

 ## Setup
 Install both packages in the `csrc/` folder:
 ```bash